stillson/rdrand/README.md

 python setup.py install

     >>from rdrand import RdRandom
     >>r = RdRandom()

-r is a subclass of random.Random, provides everthing that random.Random provides, but uses inline assembly to access the hardware RNG. should be a cryptographically secure drop in replacement for random.Random (if you trust Intel...)
+RdRandom is a subclass of random.Random, provides everthing that random.Random provides, but uses inline assembly to access the hardware RNG. should be a cryptographically secure drop in replacement for random.Random (if you trust Intel...)